-The Ultimate Guide to a Mid-Atlantic Garden Road Trip
+The Ultimate Guide To A Mid-Atlantic Garden Road Trip

 This 500-mile road trip from Ringwood, New Jersey (near the border with New York), to Richmond, Virginia, travels through a region rich with public gardens.
 In fact, the garden epicenter of the journey—the region around Philadelphia—has been nicknamed America’s Garden Capital, with more than 30 public gardens and arboretums within a 30-mile radius of the city.
 Among them is world-renowned Longwood Gardens in Kennett Square, Pennsylvania, a garden that’s reason enough for a road trip.